 "The world we live in is filled with a multitude of shapes, forms, and colors.
 I begin with nature and distill that original thought to its essence.
-I liberate the colors into broad areas to achieve a plastic contrast of shape, color and form."- American Artist Bruce Gregory
+I liberate the colors into broad areas to achieve a plastic contrast of shape, color and form."

 Artist Bruce Gregory stands on scaffolding inside the United Nations General Assembly in New York.
 This photograph was taken in 1952 during painting of the F. Léger murals as construction was being completed at the UN complex.